-In this article, you can read about what a welding blanket is and what to consider if you want one for home welding.
+In this article, you can learn about the various types and materials and what to consider if you want one.

 Table of Contents

-- What do you use a fire blanket for?
+- What do you use a welding blanket for?

-- From what factors the resistance of a welding blanket depends?
+- From what factors the resistance of a blanket depends?

 - What are welding blankets made of?